Blockdaemon/oapp-utils-bd/README.md

 # LayerZeroV2 Oracle Setup

-This tool sets up the Blockdaemon oracle for an Oapp.
+This tool sets up the Animoca-Blockdaemon joint DVN (AB-BD) for an Oapp.

 ### Requirements